jbiatek/BSGRulebook/dynamic.md

 Each character has a category: Political, Military, Pilot, and Support.
 Support characters may be chosen at any time.
 The other 3 categories must be chosen evenly.
 For example, if the first two characters chosen were Political and Military, players may not choose another Political or Military character until a Pilot has been selected.

-Once all characters are chosen, distribute titles to the highest in the orders of succession.
+Once all characters are chosen, distribute titles to the highest in the [lines of succession](#lines-of-succession).

 ### Loyalty Deck